input-output-hk/ouroboros-leios/docs/technical-report-1.md

 $$

 If $v_\text{EB} \in [0,1]$ is the node's EB VRF value for the current phase, then the node's eligibility condition is $v_\text{EB} \leq p_\text{EB}$.

+> [!IMPORTANT]
+>
+> This formulation makes it likely (probability = 1 - f) that some pipelines will have no EBs.
+Should there be two or more lotteries instead of just one?
+Or do we just need to accept this as part of Short Leios?

 In Short Leios it is critically important that at least one EB be produced in the pipeline because, otherwise, the pipeline's IBs will not be referenced in the RB and the work done creating them will be lost and their transactions will have to wait for another IB.
 There are four situations of interest for EB production in a particular pipeline: